-The design of most robot vacuums consists of one or two spinning brushes and a rolling brush or two.
+Most robot vacuums consist of one or two spinning brushes and a rolling brush or two.
 These work in conjunction to bring large and small debris inwards to the center where the vacuum mechanism sucks it up into the waste bin of the device.

 Dirt, fur, food, hair, and everything else the vacuum collects gets stored in a removable section.
 Once this is filled, the owner will typically have to remove the tray and dump everything into the trash.

-Most autonomous robot vacuums also include various types of sensors.
-The most common are downward-facing and help the device from driving over a ledge such as stairs.
+The best autonomous robot vacuums also include various types of sensors.
+Downward-facing sensors are the most common and help the device from driving over a ledge such as stairs.
 More expensive models have sensors on top that can map rooms as they clean.

 Basic robot vacuums can be programmed to run on a schedule using controls on the device itself.
 Higher-end models can be managed by basic controllers as well as smartphone apps or even a smart speaker.

 No matter which device you end up owning, you can be sure that it will pick up debris from all over your residence.
 As these vacuums can be programmed to run when you are not home, you can come back to a clean house every day of the week.